Should I worry about my website’s domain authority dropping when launching a redesign?

 Typically speaking, when migrating a website to a new platform or redesigning a website and launching it, one should expect their page and domain authority to somewhat shift over a period of at least 30-60 days before stabilizing.

 In the meantime, you’ll want to give 301 directs an opportunity to be cached by search engines and index and re-index the new website architecture.

 Migrating a website to a new IP address with an existing or new web hosting provider can temporarily decrease page and domain authority.

 Besides increasing high-quality backlinks via writing new content and sharing content with the masses via social media networks, the best method for increasing both page and domain authority for any website is to give the newness of the changes time to propagate throughout current search engine rankings.

-That said, I’m not talking about hours, days or weeks for these changes to take place and be noticeable, but I’m talking months.
+I’m not talking about hours, days, or weeks for these changes to occur and be noticeable, but I’m talking about months.

 I’m talking 3 months at least to begin to gather a baseline for what to expect from the website moving forward.